Reminder from the ATO that its focus is on Businesses that use cash to avoid their tax and Business obligations.

 For example, a recent news headline ‘price hike on the menu for Aussie pub classic’ suggests possible further price increases to menu favourites Burgers, nuggets and chicken fillets.
 This follows as a major poultry producer warning of higher production costs that will need to be recovered.

 Similar sentiments expressed by a local hairdresser, saying he was forced to absorb rising costs to avoid passing them onto his customers and possibly losing them as price can be the difference between someone coming to his salon or going somewhere else.
-He cited increased cots of electricity, rent, products and superannuation, and is the hardest time we've ever known at running a business.
+He cited increased costs of electricity, rent, products and superannuation, and is the hardest time we've ever known at running a business.

 Are there any answers, solutions!